June 3, 2020

 So we decided on an easy 12-km morning walk less than two hours from home, on a mountain called Kerenzerberg which is on the South side of Lake Walensee, and also in the Sardona Geology Park.
 We have hiked many times along Lake Walensee, but only on the North side because that is the sunny exposure and offers us lots of opportunities in winter also.
 On the South side of the lake the communities are in shadow for many weeks in winter and early spring, so right now was a good time to walk there.

-There is a 13-km themed trail called the "Kerenzerberg Roman Trail", the trail being part of the trade route between Zurich and Chur -- in addition to the waterway on Lake Walensee -- in the times of the Romans.
+There is a 13-km themed trail called the "Kerenzerberg Roman Trail", the trail being part of the trade route between Zurich and Chur -- in addition to the waterway on Lake Walensee -- in the time of the Romans.
 Specifically, there were several look-out points up and down the valley in this area.

 A surprising bit of information: Highschool children in the 19th century used this trail to get from the hillside villages to their school in Niederurnen.
 That would mean at least 2 hours walking each way?